WHAT IS COMPASS?

-The ComPASS (Community Participation And Skill-building Services) Department at Brain Injury Services focuses on helping individuals develop practical skills for everyday life.
-ComPASS is comprised of dedicated occupational therapists here to help clients build life skills through the use of cognitive rehabilitation, assistive technology, and other therapeutic approaches.
-We want our clients to lead fulfilling lives and to be able to participate in activities that are meaningful to them.
+The ComPASS (Community Participation And Skill-building Services) program at Brain Injury Services focuses on helping clients develop practical skills for everyday life.
+The ComPASS team includes occupational therapists who work to help clients build life skills through different therapy methods including assistive technology and cognitive rehabilitation.
+The goal is for clients to lead fulfilling lives and to be able to participate in activities that are important to them.

 To be eligible for ComPASS services a client must be able to adhere to Brain Injury Service criteria and: